philsturgeon/phil.tech/_posts/2014-08-15-stop-pretending-everything-is-ok.markdown

 Fuck, I've been completely destroyed for a few months because life double-footed me in the nutsack.
 A combination of [losing my job, visa, money and girlfriend](/blog/2014/08/i-was-an-extraordinary-alien-for-a-week) meant I have had to defer all open source commitments to the rest of [The PHP League](http://thephpleague.com/) and [FIG](http://www.php-fig.org/).
 I have had to hide under a fucking rock while I sort my life out.

-If you have a problem with somebodies code, [send a fucking pull request](https://spaz.spreadshirt.com/pull-request-or-stfu-black-A6928817).
+If you have a problem with somebody's code, [send a fucking pull request](https://spaz.spreadshirt.com/pull-request-or-stfu-black-A6928817).

 If you don't have the bandwidth to maintain that code, pass that code on to somebody else who does.

-If you have a hard time, thats cool.
+If you have a hard time, that's cool.
 I owned my troubles and the Internet completely had my back.

 It will have your back too.